AIM ImmunoTech Announces Release of the Next CEO Corner Segment

-OCALA, Fla., March 20, 2024 (GLOBE NEWSWIRE) -- AIM ImmunoTech Inc. (NYSE American: AIM) (“AIM” or the “Company”), today announced the next CEO Corner segment has been published on the Company’s website.
-For the CEO Corner segment, Thomas Equels, Chief Executive Officer of AIM ImmunoTech, provides an overview of Advanced Recurrent Ovarian Cancer and its unmet need, as well as the Company’s associated milestones with its clinical development program.
+OCALA, Fla., March 22, 2024 (GLOBE NEWSWIRE) -- AIM ImmunoTech Inc. (NYSE American: AIM) (“AIM” or the “Company”), today announced the next CEO Corner segment has been published on the Company’s website.
+For the CEO Corner segment, Thomas Equels, Chief Executive Officer of AIM ImmunoTech, provided a corporate overview, a business outlook and discussed the AIM opportunity as part of the Virtual Investor Lunch Break series.

 The CEO Corner segment is now available here.